theoneandonly-amiko/Arch-Novaland/README.md

 # 🤝 Credits
 - Configuration & Rice: Neonova Solara (Amiko)
 - Mascot Design & Art: Norielle
-- Base Components: Hyprland, Waybar, Rofi, Cava.
+- Base Components: Hyprland, Waybar, Rofi, Cava, and a lot more!

+# ⚠️ License & Usage

+This project uses a Hybrid License model:

+💻 Code & Scripts

+- The configuration files, scripts (install.sh, weather.py), and CSS styling are released under the MIT License.
+You are free to use, modify, and distribute them.

+🎨 Artwork & Assets

+- The Mascot Character (Neonova Solara), Wallpapers, and associated artistic assets are the intellectual property of Norielle (02 Nori) and Neonova Solara.

+- These assets are provided for personal use only within this configuration.

+- Do not use these assets for commercial purposes, resell them, or claim them as your own work.

-- Made with ❤️ for the Linux and Hyprland Community!
+Made with ❤️ for the Linux Community.